How do I resolve HTTP 504 errors in Amazon EKS?

 $ sysctl \ net.ipv4.tcp_keepalive_time \ net.ipv4.tcp_keepalive_intvl \ net.ipv4.tcp_keepalive_probes

 Verify that your backend targets can receive traffic from the load balancer over the ephemeral port range

 You must configure security groups and network ACLs to allow data to move between the load balancer and the backend targets.
 For example, these targets could be IP addresses or instances depending on the load balancer type.

 To configure the security groups for ephemeral port access, you must connect the security group egress rule of your nodes and pods to the security group of your load balancer.
-For more information, see Working with security groups and Adding and deleting rules.
+For more information, see Working with security groups and Add and delete rules.